San Miguel Corporation: The Cojuangco-Ang era: 1998–2020

-Cojuangco and Ang have also been on an international shopping spree.
-For the next three years, SMC bought six companies in four neighboring countries.
+For the next three years, SMC bought six companies in four neighbouring countries.
 Its first major acquisition was Australian boutique brewer J. Boag and Son for A$96 million in 2000.
-To shore up its war chest, SMC took in Japanese brewer Kirin Brewery Co.
+To further its aims as a business, SMC took in Japanese brewer Kirin Brewery Co.
 Ltd., which acquired a 15-percent stake in SMC, for $540 million in 2002.
 SMC continued its international acquisitions, paying $97 million for Thai Amarit Brewery Ltd. and $35.5 million for food processor TTC (Vietnam) Co. in 2003.
-In 2004, it bought 51 percent of Berri Ltd., Australia's top juicemaker, for $97.9 million.
+In 2004, it bought 51 percent of Berri Ltd., Australia's top juice maker, for $97.9 million.
 By 2004, international sales comprised 13 percent of total revenues from 10 percent the previous year.
 In 2005, the company made its biggest overseas acquisition with the takeover of National Foods Ltd., Australia's largest publicly traded dairy, which it bought for P80.38 billion.
 That was followed later in the year with its $420-million purchase of Singapore-based Del Monte Pacific Ltd., the region's largest pineapple canner.
 San Miguel merged National Foods' operation with Berri.

-In 2006, SMC has sold its 65% stake at Coca-Cola Bottlers Philippines, Inc. (including its subsidiaries Cosmos Bottling and Philippine Beverage Partners) to The Coca-Cola Company (TCCC) for $590 million.
+In 2006, SMC sold its 65% stake in Coca-Cola Bottlers Philippines, Inc. (including its subsidiaries Cosmos Bottling and Philippine Beverage Partners) to The Coca-Cola Company (TCCC) for $590 million.
 In November 2007, SMC sold Boag's to Lion Nathan for A$325 million.
 The same month, SMC also sold National Foods to Kirin for ¥294 billion.

 In 2010, SMC acquired majority control of Petron Corporation.

 In April 2012, SMC bought a 49% minority stake in Philippine Airlines (PAL) Holdings, worth US$500 million, to revitalize PAL and Air Philippines.
 On September 15, 2014, SMC sold its stake in PAL holdings for approximately $1.3 billion and relinquished management control back to the group of Lucio Tan.

 SMC has also expanded its oil and energy business with the purchase of Esso Malaysia Berhad (65%), ExxonMobil Borneo Sdn Bhd (100%) and ExxonMobil Malaysia Sdn Bhd (100%) for US$577.3 million.

-In October 2012, SMC bought out the 24% of its shares from the government through Coconut Industry Investment Fund (CIIF) companies by paying CIIF P57.6 billion.
+In October 2012, SMC bought back the 24% of SMC shares held by the government through Coconut Industry Investment Fund (CIIF) companies by paying CIIF P57.6 billion.

-By 2017, Iñigo Zóbel, son of Enrique Zóbel, became the largest common stock shareholder of SMC owning 66.1% through his holding company, Top Frontier Investment Holdings, Inc.
+By 2017, Iñigo Zóbel, son of Enrique J. Zóbel, became the largest common stock shareholder of SMC owning 66.1% through his holding company, Top Frontier Investment Holdings, Inc.

-In separate statements on May 30, 2016, Globe Telecom and PLDT will each acquire half of Vega Telecom from SMC for P69.1 billion.
-The acquisition entails P52.08 billion for 100% equity interest in Vega Telecom and the assumption of around P17.02 billion of liabilities.